PrefectHQ/prefect/docs/concepts/deployments.md

 ```
 </div>

-Path to the flow is specified in the format `path:flow-name` &mdash; The path and filename, a colon, then the name of the entrypoint flow function.
+Path to the flow is specified in the format `path:flow-function-name` &mdash; The path and filename, a colon, then the name of the entrypoint flow function.

 For example: